GM-Doolin/redder/README.md

 >>
 >> This argument operation consists of running operations 1 through 3 back to back for each URL in the input file.
 >>
 >> As such, `this operation will produce 3 files for each URL corresponding to operations 1 through 3`.
-(Visit those operation sections in the README to see more about each output)
+(Visit those operation sections in the README to see more about each operation and their output)
 >>
 >> The 3 files output for each URL are as follows:
 >>